A Bible Study by Jack Kelley

 The first time I heard the prediction that this generation of Americans would be the first who could no longer hope for a better standard of living than that of their parents, I remember thinking how great an influence a positive expectation has had on our national way of life, and I wondered how the loss of that expectation would affect us.
 I guess we’re finding out.

-The problem is too many of us have let our past experience shape our expectation for the future.
-Because of that we’ve come to believe that our standard of living would always continue on its upward trend.
+The problem is too many of us have let our past experience shape our expectations for the future.
+Because of that, we’ve come to believe that our standard of living would always continue on its upward trend.
 While for Christians this is true in the spiritual sense, it contradicts the Bible’s teaching where our physical lives are concerned.
 In fact we’re warned to expect just the opposite.
 I’ll show you.

 Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade—kept in heaven for you, who through faith are shielded by God’s power until the coming of the salvation that is ready to be revealed in the last time (1 Peter 1:3-5).